 The same way the dentist would know if you’re numb if you weren’t sedated: by asking you.
 You can still feel pain when you’re sedated, and still respond to questions.

-If you have questions about how to get started or want more information on Oral Sedation Dentistry NW Calgary, contact us online or at our Market Mall or North Hill locations.
+If you have questions about how to get started or want more information on Oral Sedation Dentistry NW Calgary, contact us online or at our North Hill location.
 We’re here to talk through your sedation options and make you as comfortable as possible.
 Get in touch with us today.